RESEARCH ANALYST CRIMINAL JUSTICE RESEARCH INSTITUTE

 - Advanced graduate degree in criminal justice, public policy, or related social science field.

-- Experience using data analysis software (i.e., SPSS, Stata, or other equivalent).
+Ability to conduct data analysis using statistical software (i.e., SPSS, Stata, R or other

 - Substantive knowledge of criminal justice issues and research.